This is my 23rd year growing heirloom tomatoes, chile peppers, berries, squash and assorted veggies on our small farm.

 Pinetree Garden Seeds is a great resource for gardeners that want to order smaller amounts of seed, but still have access to a large range of variety choice.
 They usually have about 15-20 seeds per pack rather than 30-40 of other seed companies, and each pack costs about $2.00 to $3.00, which is less than other companies.

 Germination rate has been great from these seeds and I always order from them whenever they carry the varieties I want (I will order 3 packs at time and still save money).
 No pretty pictures though!

 This has been my go-to catalog for tomatoes for a number of years.
 They have a huge number of heirloom AND hybrid varieties.

 I always include some of the better hybrids in my order, as they generally have better disease resistance and some are just as favorable as the heirlooms.

 Not all of my customers can successfully grow heirlooms, and I include a range of hybrids for specific purposes (like Bush Champion for patio tomatoes) in my overall order.
 They also carry a wide range of sweet and hot peppers.

 Prices range somewhere between Baker Creek and Pinetree.
 Germination is dependable.
-They are not organic, but they probably have the largest range of varieties.
+They are not exclusively organic, but they probably have the largest range of varieties.

 Remember that planning for your end use is key

 Spending a cold snowy day with my picks for the best seed catalogs for heirloom tomatoes (and peppers and squash btw), along with a fresh cup of coffee ranks right up there with one of my favorite winter activities.